 You'll find restaurants all over the city, but the Prijeko (a thoroughfare running parallel to the Stradun) is packed with tables and chairs during the summer.

-International cuisine is on the rise in Dubrovnik, with pizzerias and pasta restaurants, as well as a steak house, available to diners.
+International cuisine is on the rise in Dubrovnik, with pizzerias and pasta restaurants, as well as Asian restaurants, available to diners.
 The big luxury hotels also offer multiple restaurant options and a broader range of international cuisine.
 But all offer fish and other local specialties in a more elegant and refined (and more expensive) atmosphere.

-In true Mediterranean style, opening hours are variable and inconsistent; if business is quiet, an eatery may close early, or it may stay open later if it's busy.
+In true Mediterranean style, opening hours are variable and inconsistent; if business is quiet, a restaurant may close early, or it may stay open later if it's busy.

 Want to read the full Dubrovnik travel42 Destination Guide?